Blog

 • Media grids

-Post grids ar grids which uses pages, posts and custom post types as their source of information meaning you can display your portfolio post type as a grid using post grid elements.
-On the other side there are media grid elements which are using WordPress Media Library as their source, just like Image Gallery or Single Image content elements.
-Those type of content elements are perfect to display your media in a grid format with transition effects and are widely used by photographs.
+Post grids are grids that use pages, posts, and custom post types as their source of information meaning you can display your portfolio post type as a grid using post grid elements.
+On the other side, there are media grid elements that are using WordPress Media Library as their source, just like Image Gallery or Single Image content elements.
+Those types of content elements are perfect to display your media in a grid format with transition effects and are widely used by photographers.

 Post grid on the left and Media grid on the right